elisdanga/Additional_Resources/Haskell/Classes/Week 5 - List comprehension, lambdas/README.md

     matchesFirst [1, 2, 3] [3, 2, 1] -> False

 ## Task 3
-Write a lambda expression eqivalent to the following function: f x = 2 * x.
-By using map apply such a function partially to a list.
+Write a lambda expression equivalent to the following function: f x = 2 * x.
+By using the map function, apply such a function partially to a list.

 ## Task 4
 Define the function "difference f a b", that takes a unary function "f" and two real numbers.
 The function returns the difference f(b) - f(a).